 If you’re enrolled in a Medicare Advantage plan, you have access to another enrollment period beyond AEP: The Medicare Advantage Open Enrollment Period (MA-OEP).

 MA-OEP runs from January 1 to March 31 of each year.
 During the MA-OEP, you can:

 It’s important to keep in mind that the MA-OEP is only for people who already have a Medicare Advantage plan.
 If you change plans during the MA-OEP, your new coverage will be effective on the first day of the month after you enroll.

-For all years before 2021, there was an exclusion for people with permanent kidney failure, known as End-Stage Renal Disease (ESRD).
-ESRD patients could not get new Medicare Advantage coverage.
+Previously, there was an exclusion for people with ESRD, also known as permanent kidney failure.
+ESRD patients could not get new Medicare Advantage coverage at that time.

 We mentioned earlier that Special Needs Plans (SNPs) are a type of Medicare Advantage insurance.
 Let’s take a look at some common types of SNPs, and how Medicare Advantage health plans are also helping people to get access to care and benefits during the coronavirus pandemic.

 There are Medicare Advantage plan options for people with chronic conditions like diabetes and heart disease.
 These plans are known as Chronic Special Needs Plans (Medicare C-SNPs), and the benefits are tailored to help you treat and manage your chronic condition.